 By Dr. Justin Marchegiani

-Today’s video is gonna be on biofilms and your health especially your thyroid.
-We’re gonna go into what biofilms are, how they make it very difficult for us to get rid of bad bacteria that’s creating problems in your gut and also how it affects your thyroid and solutions we can do to help fix it for good.
+Today’s video is going to be on biofilms and your health, especially your thyroid.
+We are going into what biofilms are, how they make it very difficult for us to get rid of bad bacteria that is creating problems in your gut; and also how it affects your thyroid and what solutions we can do to help fix it for good.

 What are Biofilms?